 FEATURED SPEAKERS & SESSIONS

-This year, we have three pre-conference workshops for you to choose from.
+This year, we have five pre-conference workshops for you to choose from.
 Pre-conference workshops are held from 12.30-4.30pm on Sunday, March 22.

 I. Reimagining Academic Advising to Support a Culture of Success

 At many institutions, academic advising still supports a culture of scheduling/registration or a culture of compliance by the ways in which academic advising is organized, delivered, and defined for the campus community, including students.

 As institutions begin to seriously analyze the issues involving student success on their campuses, including success in Gateway Courses impacting their student completion rate, it is essential that such institutions carefully analyze the academic advising experiences of students throughout their tenure at an institution.

 In this pre-conference workshop, participants will learn the key connections between academic advising and student success/completion, the process and steps for conducting an analysis of academic advising at both the unit and institutional levels, and how to develop and implement an action plan for implementing changes in the academic advising experiences of students.

 Participants are encouraged to bring to the workshop a brief summary of the present academic advising structures and organizational models at their institutions with the reasons for why these exist.

 The role that quality academic advising plays in improving student success